 - Carefully consider how much risk you are comfortable taking.
-Uncertainty can be unnerving, but a diverse mix of stocks and mutual funds will give you a far better chance at seeing significant financial growth than bonds or traditional savings accounts.
+Uncertainty can be unnerving, but a diverse mix of stocks and mutual funds will give you a far better chance of seeing significant financial growth than bonds or traditional savings accounts.
 SmartAsset’s asset allocation calculator can help you figure out what allocation is best for your risk tolerance.

 Photo credit: ©iStock.com/jetcityimage, ©iStock.com/noipornpan, ©iStock.com/Pinkypills